tuoharju/Documents/SecurityPolicy.md

 Data owned by clients is stored exclusively within the European Economic Area (EEA).
 However, during email / SMS transmissions, recipient data and messages may be handled outside the EEA.

-By using FloMembers membership management and / or FloRoyalties royalty management, customer agrees that Flo Apps Ltd may manage customer's data over the course of the agreement and beyond, until the end of the backup's life cycle.
-The exact data structure of FloMembers is tailored to client's needs.
+By using FloMembers membership management, FloRoyalties royalty management and / or bespoke database systems to keep personal data, client agrees that Flo Apps Ltd may manage client's data over the course of the agreement and beyond, until the end of the backups' life cycle.

+While clients make the final decisions about the data they collect, data saved in database systems provided by Flo Apps typically include

+1. such personal data as persons' names and addresses
+1. such categories as "members" and "subscribers"

 ## Data procedures